Arnold, Missouri: Ferd B. Lang Park

-The City of Arnold offers a full service recreation center including workout center, walking track and swimming pool for a monthly fee.
+Other amenities

+The City of Arnold offers a full service Recreational Center that features two levels, including an indoor leisure pool and a seasonal outdoor pool with a concession stand.
+The upper level has three meeting rooms, a 3-lane walking track overlooking the gym, and a spacious lounge furnished with a sizable seating area, a pool table, air hockey, and foosball.
+The lower level comprises a weight room, a two-court gym, a fitness center, the indoor pool, locker rooms, and a party room.
 First Baptist Church of Arnold offers a free NCAA caliber gymnasium, weight rooms, cardio center, arts & craft center, indoor walking track.
 An orientation is required prior to use.

 Education

 The Fox C-6 School District operates public schools.
 Three elementary schools are in the city limits: Fox Elementary School, Rockport Heights Elementary School, and Sherwood Elementary School.
 Fox Middle School and Fox High School are in Arnold.

 The Fox district was originally a K-8 school district, with high school students having a choice of Crystal City High School and Herculaneum High School.
 The district became K-12 when Fox High School was established in 1955.

 Arnold has a public library, a branch of the Jefferson County Library.

-The Jefferson College Missouri Arnold campus was opened in 2007 to expand educational services to those in northern Jefferson County.
+The Jefferson College (Missouri) Arnold campus was opened in 2007 to expand educational services to those in northern Jefferson County.
 The 40,000 square feet (3,700 m2) facility is located at 1687 Missouri State Road behind the Arnold Library and Recreation Center.